huggingface/blog/agents-js.md

 ## Custom LLMs 💬

+By default `HfAgent` will use [OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5) as the LLM.
+This can be customized however.

 When instancing your `HfAgent` you can pass a custom LLM.
 A LLM in this context is any async function that takes a string input and returns a promise for a string.
 For example if you have an OpenAI API key you could make use of it like this:

 ```ts